On this page:

 On the next screen, the tool will show you all the shopping feeds you have linked to Optmyzr and are available to use in that particular account.
 You can select one of the feeds shown or, link a new one.

 In the third step, you can select the type of shopping campaign you want to create - standard shopping campaign or smart shopping campaign.
 The flow for creating a smart shopping campaign will be different from that of creating a standard shopping campaign.
 This is because smart shopping campaigns have fewer controls.

-Just below the selected attribute, you'll see number of variations of that attribute and the coverage.
-The number of variations indicate the number of campaigns that will be created.
+Just below the selected attribute, you'll see the number of variations of that attribute and the coverage.
+The number of variations indicates the number of campaigns that will be created.
 If coverage is less than 100%, it means that some products in the feed are missing a value for the selected attribute and will not be part of any campaign.

 Choose the Structure

-In the fifth step, you can select the structure the ad groups and product groups will have inside each campaign.
+Here you can select the structure the ad groups and product groups will have inside each campaign.
 The first level by default will be the level at which ad groups are created and will be the level at which you are creating campaigns (if creating new campaigns).